ProseMirror/prosemirror/README.md

 contentEditable, with support for collaborative editing and (soon) customizable document models.

-THIS CODE IS NOT CURRENTLY OPEN SOURCE (i.e. don't use it)
+THIS CODE IS NOT CURRENTLY OPEN SOURCE (i.e. don't use it yet)

-To help make it open source, head to the crowd-funding campaign at [IndieGogo](https://www.indiegogo.com/projects/prosemirror/).
+BUT WITH YOUR HELP, IT WILL BE: Take a look at my crowd-funding campaign at [IndieGogo](https://www.indiegogo.com/projects/prosemirror/).

 There isn't much documentation yet.
 You can read a bit more about the